 Issues and Challenges

-Kathy has encountered: Issues Based on Location, Access to Expert Providers, Health Insurance Coverage is Inadequate, Medical Discrimination
+Kathy has encountered: Access to Expert Providers, Insurance Issues, Geography, Medical Discrimination

 I was in Paris to run the Paris Semi.
 It’s their annual half marathon.
 It was a cold, rainy and windy day.
 My husband, John, who always saw me off at the start of my runs, was not feeling up to going out.
 The next day was beautiful but he still didn’t feel much like strolling.
 Something was wrong.
 We set up an appointment with his doctor for the day after we returned to Kansas City.
 He was scheduled for several tests, including a colonoscopy.
 That had to be scheduled the following week because he had been taking a baby aspirin and had to be clear of that for a week.
 We got a call late Friday from the doctor telling us that the CT showed that it was not cancer.
 She wanted us to go into the weekend knowing that.
 That was our last cancer-free weekend.

 On Tuesday, John had the colonoscopy and the doctor told me that he saw a tumor that he didn’t like the looks of and had taken a biopsy.
 The next day it was confirmed to be cancer.
 Our lives became a whirlwind of treatment options, symptom management and evaluating side effects.
 I searched the internet, joined Facebook colon cancer groups and talked to other survivors and co-survivors.